Arius, Alexander, and Eusebius of Nicomedia

 The Emperor, who wanted to use Christianity as his anchor in unifying his Empire, discovered strong, emotional theological disagreement among Christian groups instead.
 First in the Donatist Controversy , and now with Arius, Alexander, and Eusebius.
 He strong desire was to settle the disputes and bring unity to these groups.

 After attempts to settle the dispute proved futile, Hosius advised Constantine to call a Church council, which he did.
-It will be the first open Church Council is almost three centuries, and that is where we will go in the next post.
+It will be the first open Church Council is almost three centuries, and the very first Church Ecumenical, world-wide Council.
+That is where we will go in the next post.